-- To prevent damage, be sure that power antenna is fully retracted before the vehicle enters an automated car wash. - Dirt and other foreign matter on the power antenna rod may interrupt its operation.
+- antenna outlet and there is enough space for it to extend. - To prevent damage, be sure that power antenna is fully retracted before the vehicle enters an automated car wash. - Dirt and other foreign matter on the power antenna rod may interrupt its operation.
 Clean the rod periodically with a damp cloth.
 This type of cleaning is especially important during the winter seasons in areas where road salt and other chemicals may be spread on road surfaces and splashed onto the antenna rod.